Emily Oster

-Emily Fair Oster (born February 14, 1980) is an American economist who has served as the Royce Family Professor of Teaching Excellence at Brown University since 2019, where she has been a professor of economics since 2015.
+Emily Fair Oster (born February 14, 1980) is an American economist who has served since 2019 as the Royce Family Professor of Teaching Excellence at Brown University, where she has been a professor of economics since 2015.
 Her research interests span from development economics and health economics to research design and experimental methodology.
-Her research was brought to the attention of non-economists through the Wall Street Journal, the book SuperFreakonomics, and her 2007 TED Talk.
+Her research was brought to the attention of non-economists through The Wall Street Journal, the book SuperFreakonomics, and her 2007 TED Talk.

 Oster is the author of four books, Expecting Better, The Family Firm, The Unexpected, and Cribsheet, which discuss a data-driven approach to decision-making in pregnancy and parenting.
+Oster is also the founder of ParentData.org, a data-driven parenting information platform.

 Early life

 Oster was born on February 14, 1980, in New Haven, Connecticut.
 Her parents, Sharon Oster and Ray Fair, were both professors of economics at Yale University.
 When she was two years old, Oster's parents noticed that she talked to herself in her crib after they left her room.
-They placed a tape recorder in her room in order to find out what she was saying and passed the tapes on to a linguist and psychologist with whom they were friends.
+They placed a tape recorder in her room to find out what she was saying and passed the tapes on to a linguist and psychologist with whom they were friends.
 Analysis of Oster's speech showed that her language was much more complex when she was alone than when interacting with adults.
-This led to her being the subject of a series of academic papers which were collectively published as a compendium in 1989 titled Narratives from the Crib.
+This led to her being the subject of a series of academic papers that were published in 1989 as a compendium, Narratives from the Crib.

 After graduating from Choate Rosemary Hall in 1998, Oster studied economics at Harvard University, graduating in 2002 with a Bachelor of Arts.
 She then did doctoral studies in economics at Harvard under Michael Kremer.
 She received a Ph.D. in 2006 with a thesis titled "The Economics of Infectious Disease".